jammerware/final-react-router/README.md

 ### Task 3

 For this task, you can **choose one** of several options.
-These vary in difficulty, so choose whichever makes the most sense to you.
+In the comments of your assignment submission, draw my attention to what you did so I can fully appreciate your genius.

 - Modify the `ViewTweet` component so that it displays the date/time of the last like (when you click the like button).
 You should be able to do this without using
 `document.getElementById` or similar functions.